 Double check to see if you’re being realistic.
 Reword or completely remove areas where you’re not being realistic with yourself.

 Your goals will have steps to complete them, it’s not a linear, straight forward process.
 It is a gradual change over time when we are consistent and not overdoing it.
-Some changes take months to years, don’t give up if it’s something that you truly want.
-Take on one thing at a time, one step at a time.

 You also don’t have to work on everything that you wrote down.